Christos3788/Regret-Uncertainty-and-Bounded-Rationality-in-norm-driven-decisions/README.md

 1. **Install Julia** (≥ 1.9 recommended) and the dependencies used in the notebook (e.g., `LightGraphs`, `Random`, `StatsBase`, `Distributions`, `DataFrames`, `CSV`, `SparseArrays`, `LinearAlgebra`, `Arpack`).
 2. Open `RegretUncertaintyGood.ipynb` and run **all cells**.
 Default parameters will execute a full set of **seasons** with **Monte‑Carlo epidemic sampling** each season.
 3. Outputs (CSV files) will be written under `./results/` with run‑specific suffixes (e.g., RNG seed/timestamp).

-> The example README you shared logs a compact **InfoMatrix** and a **Params** row per run; this README mirrors that spirit for clarity and reproducibility. fileciteturn2file0

 ---